-Please add to our profiles by emailing firstname.lastname@example.org.
-Tell us what you're doing and include a recent photo.
+Please add to our profiles by emailing email@example.com.
+Tell us what you're up to, how you're using your GVSU education, and include a recent photo.

 If you are interested in connecting with other alumni, consider joining GVSU Feminist Connection on Facebook.